PREPARING AN ACCEPTED MANUSCRIPT FOR PUBLICATION

 $60.00; $24.95 paper

-After the manuscript is submitted to the editor-in-chief, it is sent to anonymous peer reviewers.
+After the manuscript is submitted to the editor-in-chief, it is sent to anonymous peer reviewers (this is at the editor-in-chief’s discretion for Art Journal Open).
 It may be returned for revisions once or more.
 Once a manuscript is accepted for publication, the editing and production process usually takes about seven months.
-An accepted article may not appear in the immediately subsequent issue of the journal, at the discretion of the editor.
+Accepted articles are scheduled for publication at the discretion of the editor-in-chief.

-After the manuscript is accepted, it is sent to the manuscript editor, who will edit it to conform to The Art Bulletin’s style.
-A photocopy of the edited manuscript is provided to the author for final corrections.
-The author will be asked to proofread the page proofs of the article.
+After the manuscript is accepted, it is sent to the copyeditor, who will edit it to conform to CAA and journal style.
+The edited manuscript with tracked changes is provided to the author for final corrections.
+The author will then be asked to proofread the digital layout proofs of the article.